JuanDangon/Python-Project/README.md

 -Setup.py should create a folder called instances where the databse will be stored -main.py should create a folder called uploads when images are analyzed

+***Run setup.py to initialize the database prior to running main.py***

+***In main.py, replace this line with your own path*** app.config['SQLALCHEMY_DATABASE_URI'] = 'sqlite:////home/jake/Documents/School/Python-Project/instance/instagram.db

+The API key on GitHub will be an old API key.
+The key will be disabled if it is published on Github, so user must use their own API key before use.

 Libraries Used:
 --os